Guide: Understanding Your Phishing Report

 Your Phishing Campaign Report summarises how learners interacted with a simulated phishing email.
 The key metrics below help you understand your organisation’s risk level, learner behaviour, and areas for improvement. *Learners refer to the recipients of the simulated phishing email.

-The number of learners who opened the phishing email.
+Opened: The number of learners who opened the phishing email. (tracked by image load)

 Note: "Clicked" shows initial interaction, while "Compromised" indicates a further step where the learner might have divulged information, potentially leading to a security breach.